leanprover-community/mathlib3/docs/theories/naturals.md

-# Maths in Lean : the natural numbers {#maths-in-lean-the-naturalnumbers .entry-title}
+# Maths in Lean : the natural numbers

 The natural numbers begin with zero because that’s the way computer